DNonov/blog/content/posts/recover-uncommitted-changes.md

 chmod +x /usr/local/bin/recover_changes
 ```

-Bear in mind we have to put the scrip in our `PATH`.
-So, we can execute it
+Bear in mind we have to put the scrip in our `PATH` so it can be accessed, from
-from everywhere.
+anywhere.

 ``` bash
 #!/usr/bin/env bash